kshitijdhara/telling-stories-w-data-portfolio/Assignment3&4.md

 User Feedback:
 I shared my redesign with two different individuals:

-Student, mid-20s:
+### Student (mid-20s):
+#### Feedback:
-Feedback: Found the grouped bar chart much easier to interpret than the original stacked chart.
+Found the grouped bar chart much easier to interpret than the original stacked chart.
 However, they found the use of lighter colors confusing.
+#### Changes:
-Changes: Based on this feedback, I adjusted the color intensity for clearer visual differences.
+Based on this feedback, I adjusted the color intensity for clearer visual differences.
-Adult, late 50s:
-Feedback: They struggled to identify the regions without labels.
-They also suggested adding more context to the visualization.
-Changes: I added state labels and a small legend to provide better context for each region.

 Feedback Summary:
 Common Themes: Both participants appreciated the change in chart type but asked for better labeling and clearer colors.
 Design Changes: I improved color contrast and added more descriptive labels, making the visualization easier to follow without an explanation.